Self-similarity with universal property for soap film and bubble in roll-off stage: Experimental setup

 \section{Experimental setup}

 The ingredients \cite{Chen_steen_numerical} of our soap water include dried oleic acid soap, deionized water and guar gum.
-The addition of guar gum has been verified\cite{big_bubble} to prolong the lifetime of soap film.
+The addition of guar gum has been verified\cite{big_bubble} to prolong the lifetime of soap membrane.
 After dipping into the solution, an aluminum cap A of radius $R$ is rotated 90 degrees by a stepper motor to horizontally align its open end to another cap B at a distance $L$.
 When the air pump is switched on by a solid state relay module, a soap bubble is formed on cap A. We use a check valve to ensure that no back-flow of air will deflate bubble.
 As demonstrated schematically in Fig. \ref{fig:set_flat}, this bubble is gently attached to cap B that is pre-wetted.
 Then, a linear ball screw driven by another stepper motor is utilized to move cap B away from cap A with a constant pulling speed $v_{s} \approx 16 $ mm/s.
 Collapse of bubble neck is recorded by a high speed camera with 23000 fps.
+We originally open a hole on cap B to change the bubble to film.
+However, the film shape is always plagued by an asymmetry due to the time lag it takes for the air to flow out.
+As a result, the caps are eventually replaced by two rings to generate film.

 The dominated term in the collapse is determined by several dimensionless numbers.
-First, we deduce that the viscosity is negligible since Reynolds number Re= $\rho \bar{v_{c}} \bar{h} / \eta \approx 10^{2}\gg 1$ where $\rho$ denotes the mass density of soap water, $\bar{v_{c}}$ is the collapse speed of soap bubble, $\bar{h}$ is the characteristic radius of bubble and $\eta$ is the viscosity.
-In the mean time, the magnitudes of the other two numbers, Bond number Bo=$\rho g R / \gamma \approx 10^{-2}$ and Webber number We = $\rho \bar{v_{c}}^{2} \delta / \gamma\approx 10^{-1}$ where $\gamma$ is the surface tension coefficient and $\delta$ is the thickness of film, reassure us of two things.
+To begin with, we deduce that the shear viscosity is negligible since Reynolds number Re= $\rho \bar{v_{c}} \bar{h} / \eta \approx 10^{2}\gg 1$ where notations are defined in Table \ref{parameter}.
+In the mean time, the magnitudes of the other two numbers, Bond number Bo=$\rho g R / \gamma \approx 10^{-2}$ and Webber number We = $\rho \bar{v_{c}}^{2} \delta / \gamma\approx 10^{-1}$, reassure us of two things.
 First, soap bubble can be regarded as being symmetric since the effect of gravity is small.
 Second, the system is dominated by the surface tension and inertia.
-Surface tension coefficient is estimated by $\gamma =\rho g( 6V_{d}/\pi )^{2/3}$\cite{surface_tension_drop} where $V_d$ is the drop volume of soap water.
+Surface tension coefficient is estimated by $\gamma =\rho g( 6V_{d}/\pi )^{2/3}$\cite{surface_tension_drop}.